Pure-Farming/Documentation/docs/resource-types/OGC/Collections.md

 ---

 ## URLs
-Get all the links to collections of data which includes location information that you have access to.
+Get all the collections of data which includes location information that you have access to.

 ```
 GET /ogc/collections